bscotch/stitch/README.md

 ### Texture Page Management

-Texture page assignment of sprites is a fully manual process.
+Texture page assignment of sprites is a fully manual process, and there is no way to do it in batch via the GMS2 IDE.

-Solution was to choose folders in the GMS2 heirarchy and assign them to texture pages externally, using.
-Stores a key-value pair of "texture-page":["list of folders"...].
-Local texture page assignments must be maintained when importing modules.
+The Pipeline SDK allows you to create a Texture Page Assignment configuration file that maps project folders to textures.
+For example, you might map `mainMenu/` to `mainMenuTexturePage`, so that *every* sprite inside that folder will be put into the same texture page.

+(Note that this won't happen automatically -- you'll need to run a command to cause all texture assignments in the project to be updated according to the config.)

 ### Audio Group Management

+Audio Groups suffer the same manual problems as Texture Pages, and the Pipeline SDK solves this in the same way.

 ## TODOs

 + Lay out the feature set that this thing needs to have
 + Figure out what questions remain to understand the complexity of completing that feature set
-+ Create the

 + How are texture pages and assignments stored?
 + Figure out what the "order" field does for Resources
   + May be important for rooms, if not anything else